 - What could be more tempting than Free Slides?
 (From Grey House Harbor)

-Here’s a basic list of supplies to get your started (links are Amazon affiliate links):
+Here’s a basic list of supplies to get your started:

 - Rainbow chenille stems

 - Card board tubes from paper towels or toilet paper